 Never try to get rid of a raccoon on your own.
 They become aggressive when cornered, especially if kits are present.
 In addition, they are carriers of rabies and parasites.
 Other viruses and bacteria that are of concern to both people and pets include canine distemper, canine parvovirus, salmonella, tularemia, and leptospirosis.

-Rats and mice are one of the worst infestations one can have because of the costly damage they create, the health risks they pose, and how quickly they reproduce.
+Mice are one of the worst pest infestations one can have because of the costly damage they create, the health risks they pose, and how quickly they reproduce..

 The incisor teeth of rodents grow continuously throughout their lives.
 They are voracious gnawers because that is their way of keeping these teeth at a manageable length.
 This trait is what makes them so successful at gnawing their way into homes.
 Once comfortably inside, they will continue to gnaw pathways, chewing through wood, floorboards, and even electric wires, creating a fire hazard.